techgrounds/techgrounds-laminated-denim/10_PRO_1/project_notes/01_planning.md

 *

 ## Questions for PO:
+* Zijn er software requirements voor de admin server of is dit iets voor het IT team?
 *

 ### Notes from PO meetings:
+* Principle of least privilege
+* *

 # List of cloud services required:
 * Azure Virtual Networks
+* Security team will build an IDS
+*

 # Deliverables: